 Record Acceptable Forms of Documentation 1.
-Release of Information Consent and Housing Status Certification Form (MHTF-DR-306) Signed by the Head of Household (HOH) at first instance of MHTF-DR assistance.
-2. Head of Household Identification Government Issued ID for the Head of Household (Driver's license, state ID, temporary ID/, school ID with photo, passport - U.S. or foreign, U.S. passport card, permanent resident card, etc.) If ID has become unavailable due to disaster event, case manager must document the reason and their attempts to obtain ID in client case notes.
-3. Program Eligibility Consent and Housing Status Certification Form (MHTF-DR-306) Non-Duplication of Benefits Form (MHTF-DR-311) Income Verification Worksheet (MHTF-DR-304) Proof of income (see section 4).
+Release of Information Consent and Homeless Certification Form (MHTF-DR-306) Signed by the Head of Household (HOH) at first instance of MHTF-DR assistance.
+2. Head of Household Identification Government Issued ID for the Head of Household (Driver's license, state ID, temporary ID/, school ID with photo, passport - U.S. or foreign, U.S. passport card, permanent resident card, etc.) If ID has become unavailable due to disaster event, use MHTF-DR-306 to verify county of residence for client.
+3. Program Eligibility Consent and Homeless Certification Form (MHTF-DR-306) Disaster Relief Non-Duplication of Benefits Form (MHTF-DR-311) Income Verification Worksheet (MHTF-DR-304) Proof of income (see section 4).
 Proof of residency/need (see sections 5-8) 4.
-Proof of Income (required for all household members over 18 years of age) Most recent 30 days of paystubs, SSI/SSDI award letter/print out, child support statement, EBT statement for TANF If proof of income cannot be obtained, clients must complete a Self-Declaration of Income (MHTF-DR-305).
+Proof of Income (required for all household members over 18 years of age) Most recent 30 days of paystubs, SSI/SSDI award letter/print out, child support statement, EBT statement for TANF If proof of income cannot be obtained, clients must complete a Self-Verification of Income (MHTF-DR-305).
 Case manager must also include detailed case notes of the reason income documentation is not available, and their attempts to obtain it.
 Proof of Income must be recertified every 90 days.
-5. Proof of Residency Renter: A fully executed lease agreement that includes: Landlord's name, address and phone number and; Address of rental property where assistance is being received; Amount of monthly rent and security deposit; Rent due date and grace period (if any); Term of lease; Landlord and client signature.
-Minimum Standards for Permanent Housing (MHDC-116) Landlord/owner W9 and; Proof of ownership of landlord/property manager.
+5. Proof of Residency 5.
+Proof of Residency Renter: A fully executed lease agreement that includes: Landlord's name, address and phone number and; Address of rental property where assistance is being received; Amount of monthly rent and security deposit; Rent due date and grace period (if any); Term of lease; Landlord and client signature.
+Landlord/owner W9 and; Proof of ownership of landlord/property manager.
 Copy of mortgage bill, homeowner's insurance policy, or property tax statement.
 Homeowner: Copy of deed, property tax statement, homeowner's policy, etc. Property must be client's primary residence.
-Homeless: Written certification by service provider (MHTF-DR-306), self-certification by head of household, or case notes Lease documents outlined above (once housing is obtained) 6.
-Proof of Need Renter (At Risk of Eviction) Rental Assistance, Rental Arrears, Hotel/Motel Voucher: Proof of damage to rental unit (photos, written statement from client, landlord, or grantee representative) or Copy of ledger from landlord showing the months included in the arrears assistance and; Proof of intent to evict from Landlord.
+Written certification by service provider (MHTF-DR-306), self-certification by head of household, or case notes Lease documents outlined above (once housing is obtained) 6.
+Proof of Need Renter (At Risk of Eviction) Rental Assistance, Rental Arrears, Hotel/Motel Voucher: Proof of damage to rental unit (photos, written statement from client, landlord, or grantee representative) Or Copy of ledger from landlord showing the months included in the arrears assistance and; 7.

-Utilities: Copy of past due utility bill showing the number of months included in the assistance (arrears) 7.
 Proof of Need Homeowner (At Risk of Foreclosure) Mortgage Assistance, Arrears, Hotel/Motel Voucher: Proof of damage to primary residence (photos, written statement from client, landlord, or grantee representative) Or Copy of past due mortgage statement showing the number of months included in the arrears payment.
 Utilities: Copy of past due utility bill showing the number of months included in the assistance (arrears) 8.
-Proof of Need Homeless (Literally Homeless) Rental Assistance, Hotel/Motel Voucher Written certification by service provider (MHTF-DR-306), self-certification by head of household.
-Utility Arrears: Copy of past due utility bill showing the number of months included in the assistance Rental Arrears: Copy of judgement or a ledger from the landlord showing the months included in the arrears assistance 9.
-Service Engagement Records Copy of agency's standard intake documentation Case notes or other documentation of services provided Notes must be dated and detail housing services provided, direct assistance provided, housing plan and referrals.
+Proof of Need Homeless (Literally Homeless) Rental Assistance Hotel/Motel Voucher Written certification by service provider (MHTF-DR-306), self-certification by head of household, or case notes Utility Arrears: Copy of past due utility bill showing the number of months included in the assistance Rental Arrears: Copy of judgement or a ledger from the landlord showing the months included in the arrears assistance

+9. Service Engagement Records Copy of agency's standard intake documentation Case notes or other documentation of services provided Notes must be dated and detail housing goals, direct assistance provided, housing plan and referrals.
 10. Proof of Payment Invoice detailing the reported expense and; Copy of cleared check or; Copy of check and bank statement highlighting the cleared payment.

-B. Records to Maintain - Program Participants Receiving Home Repair (Standard/Emergency)
+B. Records to Maintain - Program Participants Receiving Standard Home Repair